 About the Contributors

 Both the author and editor of these Shouts, like the people presented in this book, are considered and declared to be persons living with disabilities.
-They call themselves “labeled persons” because of how society-at-large perceives them and their abilities, expecting them to participate in that same society as “normal and full functioning” citizens of the First World.
+They call themselves “labeled persons” because of how society-at-large perceives them and their abilities, expecting them to participate in that same society as “normal and fully functioning” citizens of the First World.

 Farah Ankaly Aibol is an anti-ableist activist, currently residing in Canada, creating and performing expressions of resistance against ableism and righting instances of discrimination against people living with disabilities.
 Their Shouts are the result of a lifetime of interactions with non-allied people predisposed to pathologize their non-conformist behavior and expecting them to “act normally or seek a fix.”
 Their activism work has been performative and ephemeral, often improvised and instantaneous.
 These Shouts are their first expressions of resistance to become tangible in the form of a book.